havramar/capistrano-php-setup/README.md

 capistrano-php-setup
 ====================

-Basing setup for deployment of PHP application.
+Basic setup for deployment of PHP application.

 * Handles multiple environments (development, staging, production).
 * Notifies New Relic about deployment.